 Overall I had a lot of fun and it held my attention for most of the game except for when I was on the third most challenging match puzzle.
 I really enjoy when games make you use your head in new ways and drop you into a world where you have to figure out what to do.

 I feel like the the game was very short, and that the difficulty ramped up like crazy on the final level.
 I also feel that there really didn't need to be hp since you die so fast anyways, instead you could have made it so that there was only say 3 hp but rather than the enemies consuming the hp all at once they hit you then you go into invulnerability frames, or you could have just died in one hit.
 That being said the presentation of the text was nice and the ai had quite a lot going for it.
 I also like that despite it's length you managed to put in checkpoints.
 I do enjoy the idea of having to avoid ai and get to the exit quite a lot.
-I imagine if there were more mechanics added to the game such as patrolling enemies you could potentially make a proper stealth game with the framework you currently have.11 months ago
+I imagine if there were more mechanics added to the game such as patrolling enemies you could potentially make a proper stealth game with the framework you currently have.1 year ago

 I'm really not sure what the goal of the game is supposed to be apart from "push boxes".
 There isn't really much apart from a framework.
 I'm not sure to what extent you can do within this game maker but I'm sure there could be something more to it.
 One of the problems I came across is that you can easily flip the car and get stuck.